by Matthew Cabe

 (Photo courtesy of A24)

-It’s ironic that a movie about David Foster Wallace spends most of its reels honing in on the guy interviewing him.
+It’s ironic that a movie about David Foster Wallace spends most of its reels homing in on the guy interviewing him.

 It’s ironic and it’s apt.